Preferred option announcement

-Following an eight week public consultation, Derby City Council have given the feedback careful consideration, along with other technical evidence in order to select and refine our preferred option, to help address roadside NO2 air quality issues in the city.
+Following an eight week public consultation that took place in August/September 2018, Derby City Council have given the feedback careful consideration, along with other technical evidence in order to select and refine our preferred option, to help address roadside NO2 air quality issues in the city.

 The assessments show that the traffic management option is the best option for Derby.
 Further refinement of this option has been undertaken following the consultation process to ensure it is the best option for the aims of the project.

-Derby City Council are proposing to introduce traffic management measures to manage the flow of traffic in and around Stafford Street including the roads closest to the exceedance location:
+Derby City Council are implementing traffic management measures to manage the flow of traffic in and around Stafford Street including the roads closest to the exceedance location:

 These will be supported by wider network management measures to ensure we get the best possible benefits for the package of measures and to limit any negative impacts including: